turingschool/curriculum-site/module1/lessons/ruby_object_model_poly.md

 ## Investigative Methods

 These three methods can help you investigate the relationships between classes and modules in Ruby.
-All methods are run on the class (i.e., `String`, `Hash`):
+All methods are run on the class (i.e., `String.ancestors`, `Hash.included_modules`):

 * `.ancestors`: lists all classes along the inheritance chain, and any modules included by those classes.
 * `.included_modules`: returns a list of all modules included by any class along the inheritance chain.